natalieagus/50002/docs/Labs/lab1.md

     io_led = {8h0, 8h0, 8h0}
 ```

-This is the same as writing:
+Array building like the above is the same as writing:

 ```verilog
     io_led[0] = 8h0